kodecocodes/swift-algorithm-club/README.markdown

 - [Binary Tree](Binary Tree/).
 A tree where each node has at most two children.
 - [Binary Search Tree (BST)](Binary Search Tree/).
 A binary tree that orders its nodes in a way that allows for fast queries.
 - [AVL Tree](AVL Tree/).
 A binary search tree that balances itself using rotations. :construction:
-- Red-Black Tree
+- Red-Black Tree :construction:
 - Splay Tree
 - Threaded Binary Tree
 - [Segment Tree](Segment Tree/).
 Can quickly compute a function over a portion of an array.
 - kd-Tree
 - [Heap](Heap/).
 A binary tree stored in an array, so it doesn't use pointers.
 Makes a great priority queue.
 - Fibonacci Heap
-- Trie
+- Trie :construction:
 - [B-Tree](B Tree/) :construction:
+- Radix Tree :construction:

 ### Hashing